YaolingYang/SparsePainter/README.md

 ``./extract_constant -npop 26 -probfile chr19_1000G_constant_10inds_prob.txt.gz -SNPfile chr19_GWAS_SNPs.txt -out chr19_1000G_constant``

-Then the probabilities for each reference population (for all the individuals and selected SNPs) are extracted in one gzipped text file.
+Then we got K files (K is the number of populations), and the probabilities for each reference population (for all the individuals and selected SNPs) are extracted in one gzipped text file.
+Note that the C++ code averages the probabilities of each individual over its 2 haplotypes (if it's diploid).

 It works similarly for extracting paintings in the linear form: